Top of the page

 In Canada, saw palmetto is available as a natural health product.

 Few problems have been reported among men taking saw palmetto.
-But some men may experience stomach problems.
-Saw palmetto is less likely than finasteride to cause difficulty in getting an erection.
+But some people may experience stomach problems.

 Men who have problems urinating should see a doctor to rule out prostate cancer.
-Prostate cancer is treatable, but treatment is most successful when you find and treat the cancer as early as possible.
+Prostate cancer is treatable, but treatment may be more successful when you find and treat the cancer as early as possible.

 The Natural and Non-Prescription Health Products Directorate (NNHPD), within the Health Products and Food Branch of Health Canada, regulates natural health products in Canada.
 Natural health products, including saw palmetto, must be reviewed and approved by the NNHPD before they can be sold in Canada.